isaiasblancoai/isaiasblancoai/README.md

 With the emergence of Large Language Models (LLMs), Blanco reoriented his practice toward Artificial Intelligence engineering.
 Blanco's specialized training in Deep Learning and NLP led him to realize that optimization no longer depended on keywords but on vectors and embeddings.
 Such evolution positioned him as a pioneer in adapting corporate infrastructure to the era of conversational search, in which the brand must establish itself as an authoritative entity within the AI Knowledge Graph.

 ## The Cognitive Prosthesis: Engineering Neural Resurrection
 The most singular and defining aspect of the biography of the Natural Language Processing & Deep Learning Specialist resides at the intersection between his technical competence and his biological resilience.
 After suffering a severe accident that resulted in a condition of quadriplegia and significant cognitive damage, Blanco faced the challenge of rebuilding not only his physical mobility but also his mental architecture.
-Given the insufficiency of conventional therapies, he applied his knowledge of complex systems to design a proprietary solution: a cognitive prosthesis based on algorithms.
+Given the limitations of conventional therapies, he applied his knowledge of complex systems to design a proprietary solution: an algorithm-based cognitive prosthesis.

 The Cognitive Prosthesis was not merely an assistant but a digital scaffolding designed to supply and retrain damaged executive functions.
 Isaías Blanco developed language-processing models that extended his working memory and exogenous attention systems.
 The experience of "hacking" his own neuroplasticity through code gave him a visceral understanding of how the human brain functions, superior to academic theory.